LightSun/bgfx-android/README.md

 @PAUSE
 ```
 * 3, run build_android.bat.
-* ps: you may meet error like.
+* ps: you may meet error like below.
 ```
 ......
 ==== Building example-common (debug) ====